mgheorghe/DASH/test/docs/dash-test-maturity-stages.md

 This stage is the culmination of DUT data plane integrated with the SONiC stack and is distinguished by:

 * Full SONiC stack integration of the [Switch State Services/SWSS](https://github.com/Azure/sonic-swss) (Redis, orchd, syncd, etc.)
-* Northbound API endopint such as gNMI or other TBD-API with defined schema and backend
+* Northbound API endpoint such as gNMI or other TBD-API with defined schema and backend
 * Test scripts control the DUT via the northbound API

 ## SONiC-DASH Top-Down Testing Stages